gtimelog/gtimelog/README.txt

   break ***

-GTimeLog displays all the things you've done today, and calculates the total time you spent working, and the total time you spent "slacking".
-It also advises you how much time you still have to work today to get 8 hours of work done (the number of hours in a day is configurable in ~/.gtimelog/gtimelogrc).
+GTimeLog displays all the things you've done today, and calculates the total time you spent working, the total time you spent "slacking", and the sum total for convenience.
+It also advises you how much time you still have to work today to get 8 hours of work done, and how much time is left just to have spent a workday at the office (the number of hours in a day is configurable in ~/.gtimelog/gtimelogrc).
 There are two basic views: one shows all the activities in chronological order, with starting and ending times; while another groups all entries with the same into one activity and just shows the total duration.

 At the end of the day you can send off a daily report by choosing File -> Daily Report.
 A mail program (Mutt in a terminal, unless you have changed it in